Contact us at 513.459.9064 or market@decidingfactor.us

 By deciding what you want to be known for as company, providing quality, evergreen content in a large quantity – you can overcome the deprivation.
 You won’t even miss the little green PageRank bar.

-Karen Vance is the Director of Digital and Content Marketing for The Deciding Factor, Inc. She keeps busy by running her two teenage boys to sporting and musical activities.
-She and her husband run a baseball empire called Galaxy Baseball with 15 teams and about 160 kids.
-Factoid: You can find her on the weekends ringing the bass bells in her church Handbell Choir or scorekeeping baseball in the stands.
+Karen Vance is the Director of Marketing Technology for The Deciding Factor, Inc. She keeps busy by taking Pilates classes (350+), and she and her husband run a baseball empire called Galaxy Baseball.
+Factoid: You can find her on the weekends ringing the bass bells in her church handbell choir or in the stands cheering on the Bengals or the Buckeyes.

 (513) 548-4059